Here’s a look back at the top games and moments between the Seahawks and 49ers

 The 49ers held on to win that game 27-20.

-Almost 47 years later, the Seahawks will face off against the 49ers for the 778th time with a lot more at stake in a wild card playoff contest Saturday at 1:30 p.m. at Levi’s Stadium in Santa Clara.
+Almost 47 years later, the Seahawks will face off against the 49ers with a lot more at stake in a wild card playoff contest Saturday at 1:30 p.m. at Levi’s Stadium in Santa Clara — the 778th regular season or post-season contest in team history.

 History paints Seattle in a favorable light in the series against the 49ers — the Seahawks are 30-19 all-time against San Francisco, including winning streaks of nine and six, and won the only postseason game between the two following the 2013 season.